 Tackling loneliness and isolation

-- working with you to find local groups and social clubs for you to join
+- find local groups and Social Clubs for you to join

-- help you to find ways in which to learn a new skill or attending an exercise group
+- help you find ways in which to learn a new skill

 Supporting you professionally without making any judgements about you and your situation.

 Making a positive contribution to the wider community

 We can signpost you to community activities and put you in touch with local volunteering services.

 Pointing you in the right direction of other professionals who can help with individual problems in a personal and confidential way – for example Occupational Therapist to assist with adaptations to your property.

 How much does the visiting support service cost?

 This visiting support service is free.
 Each person is to complete a needs and risk assessment, to appraise their eligibility for the service.
 This assessment will be carried out confidentially and in a sensitive way.